psicomante/drupal-print/README.txt

 2. The Printer-friendly version in book nodes is not working correctly..

-  That PF link is managed by the book module and this module has nothing to do with it.
+  Before reporting the error, tell me if you have enabled the 'Take control of the book module printer-friendly link' option.

 3. Can I replace the 'Printer-friendly version' link with an image?